Sleep deprivation

+To date, most sleep deprivation studies have focused on acute sleep deprivation, suggesting that acute sleep deprivation can cause significant damage to cognitive, emotional, and physical functions and brain mechanisms.
 Few studies have compared the effects of acute total sleep deprivation and chronic partial sleep restriction.
 A complete absence of sleep over a long period is not frequent in humans (unless they have fatal insomnia or specific issues caused by surgery); it appears that brief microsleeps cannot be avoided.
 Long-term total sleep deprivation has caused death in lab animals.